LucasGCardoso/LucasGCardoso/README.md

 - 🧠 I’m currently learning about GenAI, LLMs, LLMOps and Game Development(as a hobby);
 - 💬 I like learning new languages as well!!
 - 😄 Fun fact: If you responded with "General Kenobi" when reading the "Hello there" in the title, then you are a true Star Wars fan as well!!
--  📫 How to reach me: Feel free to contact me in my LinkedIn (www.linkedin.com/in/lucas-gavirachi-cardoso-7b214a16a), or send me an [email](mailto:lucasgavirachicc@gmail.com).
+-  📫 How to reach me: Feel free to contact me in my [LinkedIn](www.linkedin.com/in/lucas-gavirachi-cardoso-7b214a16a), or send me an [email](mailto:lucasgavirachicc@gmail.com).

 <!--
 **LucasGCardoso/LucasGCardoso** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.